Some Lives Should Be Recorded

 I tend to focus on business, but a career in medicine, the arts, public service or sport can carry just as much consequence as anything that happens in a boardroom.
 What matters is the connection between the story and the people it's written for.

-Some want a private account, written for family, close friends and colleagues or future generations.
-Not a public memoir, simply a clear and honest record of a life, career, successes and failures that captures all the core moments in a voice people instantly recognise as yours.
+A private account written for family, close friends and future generations.
+Not a public memoir, simply a clear and honest record of a life and career that captures the moments that mattered in a voice people will instantly recognise as yours.

 Public Memoir